 The raw finish method is used to help you create a working muslin to customize the fit, proportion, and the pattern.
 While you are using this first garment sewn in this method to learn, you also get to keep and wear the muslin, as opposed to a garment you have to just toss out.

 I personally love the raw finish method and am seeing it a lot in contemporary ready to wear.
 I know it pushes the comfort zone of sewists used to a more refined approach, but students and testers who have taken advantage of this method to explore and experiment by working with unconventional materials or mixing up their fabrics, like our tester Brooke and her Ikea dress.
 The raw finish method helps you have a light touch with your expectations for your first garment since its already raw, there is less of a tendency to over analyze and perfect.

 The clean finish method is a mixture of sewing, turning, and pressing.
 The clean sewing method will definitely enhance your material handling skills and coordination because you will learn how to force the fabric to the seams in order to get a clean finish result.

 It's a little bit more time consuming, but the final result is very beautiful and offers the opportunity to find ways of featuring the contrast fabric in interesting fashions.

 Fair Fit Pencil Skirt

-The course will teach you how to drape and shape a pencil skirt- which is honestly the hardest skirt to fit, am I right?
+The course will teach you how to drape and shape a pencil skirt- which I've found can honestly be a hard skirt to fit.
 With this part of the pattern variation, you will see how to customize the skirt band and backside in ways that you just can't with a commercial pattern.

 The alterations learned will help you down the road with future pencil skirt projects, should this become your preferred skirt style line.